Learn the Lingo of M&A Agreement Provisions

-- Cumulative vs. Exclusive Remedies – The Buyer may not want to limit its remedies in the event there is an issue with the purchased equity or assets.
-The Seller, on the other hand, will want to limit its exposure as much as possible.
-Often, the parties will agree that the indemnification section, along with the right to seek injunctive relief and specific performance, will be the parties’ exclusive remedies.
-Although, if the Buyer will be financing a portion of the purchase price through a promissory note or contingent consideration, then it will also want the right to set-off future payments against amounts the Seller owes as a result of a breach of the purchase agreement.
+- Cumulative vs. Exclusive Remedies – The Buyer may not want to limit their remedies in the event there is an issue with the purchased equity or assets.
+The Seller, on the other hand, will want to limit their exposure as much as possible.
+The parties will often agree that the indemnification section, along with the right to seek injunctive relief and specific performance, will be the parties’ exclusive remedies.
+Although, if the Buyer will be financing a portion of the purchase price through a promissory note or contingent consideration, they will also want the right to set off future payments against amounts the Seller owes as a result of a breach of the purchase agreement.

-- Payment of Attorneys’ Fees – The purchase agreement might also provide that the prevailing party in a lawsuit will be entitled to recover its attorneys’ fees and costs from the non-prevailing party.
+- Payment of Attorneys’ Fees – The purchase agreement might also provide that the prevailing party in a lawsuit will be entitled to recover their attorneys’ fees and costs from the non-prevailing party.

 Boilerplate Provisions Help Parties Interpret the Purchase Agreement

-Clauses that guide the interpretation of a purchase agreement can be as small as a clarification of a party’s gender, and it can be as large as defining a threshold for acceptable events that may change the condition of the business.
+Clauses that guide the interpretation of a purchase agreement can be as small as a clarification of a party’s gender and as large as defining a threshold for acceptable events that may change the condition of the business.

-- Section Headings – This clause will make it clear that the section headings are for convenience only and will not be interpreted as having substantive meaning.
+- Section Headings – This clause will clarify that the section headings are for convenience only and will not be interpreted as having substantive meaning.

-- Usage – There may be provisions that provide some usage guidance to help in the interpretation of the agreement, such as plural vs singular beneficiaries, gender of the party or parties and other clarifications.
+- Usage – There may be provisions that provide some guidance to help interpret usage within the agreement, such as plural vs. singular beneficiaries, gender of the party or parties, and other clarifications.